ATP rankings: Overview

+For the 2024 season, the points breakdown was adjusted to award more points in ATP Tour events.

+The player at the top of the standings come the end of the season will win the ATP No.1 Trophy, designed and made by British silversmiths, Thomas Lyte, as part of a five-year silverware deal with the ATP.

 ATP race

-The ATP Race is an annual points race to determine the year-end No. 1 singles player and doubles team in the ATP rankings system used by the ATP.
+The ATP Race is an annual performance-based points race to determine the qualifiers for the year-end championship, in addition to the year-end No. 1 singles player and doubles team.
 The race, initially called the "ATP Champions Race", was introduced by the ATP for the 2000 season as part of their "21st Century Tennis" strategy announced in 1999.
 All players and teams start the year with zero points, and accumulate points from tournament to tournament based on their performances.
-The player and team who ends the tennis season with the most points is crowned the year-end No. 1, and the top 8 players and teams participate in the year-end championship, the ATP Finals.
+The player and team who end the season with the most points are crowned as the year-end No. 1 in their disciplines, and the top-eight players and teams participate in the season-ending championship, the ATP Finals.

 Ranking method

 Since the introduction of the ATP rankings the method used to calculate a player's ranking points has changed several times.
+The last major overhaul to the points system was in 2009.